The penis typically stops growing by the end of puberty, though some late changes in appearance can still happen as the body continues maturing.

 The Bottom Line – How To Know If Penis Still Growing?

-Penis growth predominantly happens through puberty driven by hormones like testosterone and DHT with most significant changes occurring between ages 11-17.
+Penis growth predominantly happens through puberty, driven by hormones like testosterone and DHT, with the most significant changes commonly occurring during the teen years.

-Physical signs such as measurable increases in length/girth alongside testicular enlargement signal active development.
+Physical signs such as measurable increases in length and girth alongside testicular enlargement signal active development.

-Genetics set primary limits while nutrition/health influence optimal outcomes.
+Genetics set primary limits while nutrition and overall health influence how well normal development proceeds.

-Medical evaluation becomes necessary if you suspect abnormal delays.
+Medical evaluation becomes necessary if you suspect abnormal delay, hypogonadism, or other puberty-related concerns.

 Tracking periodic measurements combined with awareness of associated developmental milestones offers practical insight into whether your penis is still growing.